Serialcomms/COM-Port-Configuration-VBA/RIBBON/RibbonCustomisation.md

 12. Re-open the saved document in Excel as normal
 13. Confirm that a new tab **COM Ports** is present in the Excel Ribbon menu
 14. Check that tab controls are responsive, including clicking button above drop-down

+#### DLL Error Messages

-15. COM Port needs to be opened briefly to apply settings - DLL Error 5 if open fails
+The selected COM Port needs to be opened briefly to apply settings.

+The following DLL Errors may appear in a message box after clicking OK to apply.

+**DLL Error 5**  - port could not be opened
-16. DLL Error 87 in message box indicates that port does not support selected values
+**DLL Error 87** - port does not support selected values

+The COM port will be closed again if open after attempting to apply settings